CuratorBot/Curator-Doc/commands/admin/settings.md

 #### Description:

 Displays the CVCs handled by the bot.
-After runinng **`/settings`**, Curator would send an embed message with all the data needed.
+After running **`/settings`**, Curator would send an embed message with all the data needed.

 ![Settings](../../.gitbook/assets/references/settings/settings.png)